You could be in the most unexpected place when things go haywire. And most of the time, your only ticket out of danger is your car.

 If you cut yourself (or worse) while trying to fix your car, packing a first aid kit in your get home bag might save you in a pinch.

 You don’t have to go crazy and stuff dozens of medical supplies in a single kit.
 It’s best to start with the essentials since you’ll only be out for a few hours.
 A basic first aid kit must include the following:

 - Adhesive tape

 A well-cared-for car isn’t enough to get you out of the woods.
 You have to complement it with a well-stocked get home bag, too.

 Minor hiccups on the road can be efficiently dealt with when you have the items we listed above stored safely in your car’s GHB.

-Did we miss anything on our list?
+Did we miss anything on our list of car get home bag essentials?
 Let us know in the comments section below!